gechenginca/TheDreamMachine/README.md

 All the frameworks below are new to our team.
 They are potentially very helpful to our app.

 1. [WebRTC](https://webrtc.org/)
-   1. Signaling: It is used for coordinating communication and send control messages.
+   - Signaling: It is used for coordinating communication and send control messages.
 Signaling methods and protocols are not specified by WebRTC which needs supports from Socket.IO or other [alternatives](https://github.com/muaz-khan/WebRTC-Experiment/blob/master/Signaling.md).
-   2. [STUN & TURN servers](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/): Client applications need to traverse [NAT gateways](http://en.wikipedia.org/wiki/NAT_traversal) and firewalls.
+   - STUN & TURN servers](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/): Client applications need to traverse [NAT gateways](http://en.wikipedia.org/wiki/NAT_traversal) and firewalls.
 WebRTC APIs use STUN servers to get the IP address of your computer, and TURN servers to function as relay servers in case peer-to-peer communication fails.
    3. Security: Encryption is mandatory for all WebRTC components, and its JavaScript APIs can only be used from secure origins (HTTPS or localhost).
 Developers are responsible to use secure protocols for signaling.
    4. Resources
       1. [codelabs](https://codelabs.developers.google.com/codelabs/webrtc-web/#0)